 Without compelling content, your website, blog, or other online publication is useless.
 You must have relevant, interesting, well-written content in order to draw readers.
 The better the content, the more people will read it and share it; and as a result, you’ll get more attention for your website, your business and your products.

 However, not many businesses are creating this content that is shareworthy.
 In fact, in the B2B Content Marketing Benchmarks and Trends guide, published by the Content Marketing Institute, only 32% of business marketers consider their content marketing maturity level as sophisticated or mature.

 This lack of content marketing sophistication is where content curation tools come into play.

-The internet is glutted with content right now— and it takes so long to personally comb through it and find pieces that are worth posting on your blog or site.
+The internet is glutted with content right now — and it takes so long to personally comb through it and find pieces that are worth posting on your blog or site.
 What if there were services that could find, curate, or save the available content for you?
-Systems like Feedly, Pocket and Storify can do just that, with varying degrees of success.
+Systems like Feedly, Pocket, and Wakelet can do just that, with varying degrees of success.
 Find out how these content curation tools could help you share better content and attract more readers.

 Feedly tracks blogs that offer content via Real Simple Syndication (RSS).
 It delivers that content to your computer, tablet or phone, where you can see the updates and decide what you want to read.

 - Keyword alerts: Feedly allows you to keep an eye on any news related to your products and your business.
 You can also monitor news items about your competitors, changes in your field or market, and innovations that affect your company.